Extend Your Travels Abroad with a Hostel Job

-How to Find Jobs at Hostels in South America
+How to Find Work at Hostels in South America

 Are your travels more limited by money than by time?
 Then finding work at a hostel might be a remedy for your dilemma.
 Working in exchange for accommodations, or even food, is becoming more and more common among travelers.
 In fact, in some places, it almost seems as if foreigners are running the local establishments entirely.
 Travelers know how to cater to travelers.
 Here’s how you can become part of the catering in South America.

 The First Step

 In short, there are two options for setting up work at a hostel.
 You can either arrange a placement beforehand or once you have already arrived on site.
 Though the latter is more common, both are possible, but depending on various factors, one or the other might work better for you.

 If you know from the start that you want to work at a hostel, setting up a job placement in advance might be advantageous.
 Again, there are several options.

 Googling a hostel job abroad will yield results, as some hostels advertise online for positions.
 Depending upon the prevailing demand, postings change all the time, but one example would be Hostel Suites in Mendoza.
 Portals such as HostelJobs can also be useful.
 If you are looking for a job in a specific location or even at a specific hostel, sending them an email or even calling them up is always worth a shot.
 But just as a note of caution, this is South America we are talking about; people may not reply or even if they do, their answers could change by the time you actually arrive.
 Use your judgment and common sense to evaluate the responses you receive.
 If at all possible, go with a hostel one of your friends or relatives has stayed at.

 If you want to be entirely sure to have a placement, there are also organizations such as Contact Chile and Voluntario Global which facilitate jobs abroad, some of which are at hostels.
 Note, however, that these intermediary services involve a fee, and changing your placement, for whatever reason, results in an additional charge.